Reviewed and Updated: August 21st, 2024

 Have a Healthy Breakfast

-Building the right breakfast is about lean proteins, whole grains, nuts, and lower-sugar fruits.
+Building the right breakfast is about lean proteins, whole grains, nuts, and lower-sugar fruits - like berries which are also full of antioxidants.
 We previously discussed the Fab Four Diet and its emphasis on protein, healthy fats, fiber and restriction on refined carbs which is a sound approach here.

 A lot of traditional “breakfast foods” like cereal, muffins, donuts, pancakes or waffles can leave you feeling sluggish or suffering from a sugar crash in no time.